-Trading Standards are beginning to clamping down on those using the CE marking illegally and those who don’t even consider that it applies to them.
+Trading Standards are beginning to clamp down on those using the CE marking illegally and those who don’t even consider that it applies to them.
 This can only be music to the ears of those makers who do produce correctly CE marked products.
 Long gone are the days when you can make “pin money” from a hobby making toys, if you take money you are a business.

 When starting a small business the most important aspect in a “start up” is RESEARCH!
 So much time and effort is put into sourcing materials, deciding where to sell products and pricing as a crafter you MUST research your market too, checking for any rules, regulations that apply to the products you plan to sell.
 You must register self employed and have correct insurances.